akononovicius/physRisk-content-repository/articles/2012/february-and-march-active-time-for-econophysicists.md

 presented by V. Gontis in COST MP 0801 third work-group meeting in Jerusalem.

-The main topics were also covered by A. Kononovičius in the Spring Meeting of German Physical Society (de.
+The main topics were also covered by A. Kononovicius in the Spring Meeting of German Physical Society (de.
 DPG) in Berlin.
 He talked about the Kirman model - ["Microscopic herding model leading to long-range processes and 1/f noise with application to absolute return in ﬁnancial